megler/Day67-69-RESTful-Blog/README.md

 1. User login and authentication
 2. An admin panel that is protected with user authentication
-3. A very basic admin function that needs to be fleshed out
-4. A comments section
+3. A comments section
-5. A working contact form
+4. A working contact form
-6. Contextual error messages
+5. Contextual error messages
-7. A relational database
+6. A relational database (Postgres in production)

-The admin is currently the first user in the database.
+For posts and edits, the admin is currently the first user in the database.
 Every other user is a subscriber.
 The navigation menu will change if the user is an admin and logged in.
 Further, only an admin can add/edit posts.

+In the admin dashboard (flask-admin), the admin is defined as logged in user who has a specific email address (saved in env file).

 Users must be logged in to save comments on any blog post.